-Bothnia Green Energy Pilots
+Bothnia Green Energy pilots

 Do you want to cooperate regarding topics within the sustainable energy field, for example Excess Heat, Talent Attraction, or DC-networks?
 The Bothnia Green Energy project has, in consultation with the region’s energy companies, developed three different pilot projects, and now we’re searching for partners who want to cooperate within these topics.

-Pilot 1: Excess Heat
+Pilot 1: Excess heat

 Excess heat is an untapped energy source found in many areas of our society.
 A transition towards a hydrogen economy entails even more excess heat.
 How can we make the best out of this resource?
 Utilizing excess heat better make us more energy efficient and is one of several solutions necessary to reach our energy and climate goals.
 Many solutions to utilize excess heat exist, and new innovative solutions are coming.
 In this pilot we want to contribute to implement different solutions by helping matching companies having excess heat with companies having the right technology solution.